What is a hate crime?

 Hate crimes can be reported online anonymously via the True Vision website.
 True Vision is a dedicated Hate Crime information and reporting organisation established by the Association of Chief Police Officers.

-If you are a victim of, or witness a hate crime / incident in a block or estate managed by NLMHA, or if you know it involves a NLMHA resident , please report it on 020 8815 4200
+If you are a victim of, or witness a hate crime / incident in a block or estate managed by NLM, or if you know it involves a NLM resident , please report it on 020 8815 4200

 Other options for reporting hate crime and getting support (in addition to reporting to the police):